nicolai256/Stable-textual-inversion_win/README.md

-credits for original script go to https://github.com/rinongal/textual_inversion
+credits for the original script go to https://github.com/rinongal/textual_inversion, my repo is an implementation with stable diffusion

 ## changelog:
 - [x] added support for windows